JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

     ```kotlin
     include(":androidApp")
     ```
+4. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the editor.

 #### Configure the build script for the Android app

-To make the Android app build script work:
+Configure the Gradle build script for the new module:

 1. In the `gradle/libs.versions.toml` file, add the Kotlin Android Gradle plugin to your version catalog:
    TODO this needs to be removed before actually building with AGP 9